Approximating Competitive Equilibrium by Nash Welfare: Examples

-For type-C agents, the $s$-th type-C agent is only interested in the $s$-th type-S good and all type-R good with label $(s, \cdot)$.
-This agent also has a bounded linear utility with equal preference ($v_{ij} = 1$) over these goods and an upper bound, $l_{ij} = 1$, on the utility of each good.
+The \textbf{type-C agents} are indexed by $s \in [n]$.
+Each type-C agent with index $s$ is only interested in the $s$-th type-S good and all type-R goods with index $(s, \cdot)$, and the utility from each good is capped at $1$.
+The utility function type-C agent with index $i = s$ is